 7. Benefits of Honey for a cough and throat irritation:

 A tablespoon of honey is as effective as cough syrup.
 Honey covers the throat and calms the nerve endings which protects the throat.
 Specifically buckwheat honey helps with a cough.
 A single dose of buckwheat honey is as effective as a single dose of dextromethorphan which relieves a nocturnal cough and allows proper sleep.
 Click here to know more about the benefits of Essential Oils for a cough relief.

 8. Benefits of Honey for better sleep:

 Honey is a boon for a person suffering from insomnia and should be considered as natural.
+You can also use Essential oils for sleep.
 The scientific reason behind this is that sweetness of honey raises your insulin level which releases neurotransmitter serotonin which converts to melatonin – a chemical which helps in sound sleep.

 9. Benefits of Honey for sinus problems:

 Studies say that something in honey destroys the bacteria that cause inflamed sinus or sinus infection.
 Oleander Tree is also beneficial in this infection.Consuming one teaspoon of honey regularly for several months will help in reducing the symptoms of sinus.

 Some types of honey contain huge amounts of friendly bacteria.
 This includes up to four species of bifidobacteria and six species of lactobacilli.
 This may explain many of the miraculous therapeutic properties of honey.

 You can also read more about: Health benefits of Steel Cut Oats